LiDNY/KoteykasCypher/README.md

 # Don't bother reading this if u just want to encode/decode it, Just go [Here](https://sonicpikalidny.github.io/KoteykasCypher) and use it

-# Here's some info on this:
+# Some things to note:

 I made this while being bored, so don't expect updates/bugfixes